Clap, Jump and Skip! Physical Health & Growth in Young Children

 Children participate in physical play both indoors and out in Day Early Learning’s classrooms and playgrounds — each arranged with your child’s physical and academic needs in mind.
 Children have outdoor time for at least 30 minutes, twice a day, barring inclement weather.

-At Day Early Learning we focus on developing your child’s large muscle (or “gross motor”) skills, like crawling and running, and small muscle (or “fine motor”) skills, like grasping pencils and buttoning clothes.
+At Day Early Learning we focus on the development of children’s large muscle (or “gross motor”) skills, like crawling and running, and small muscle (or “fine motor”) skills, like grasping pencils and buttoning clothes.
 Read more below to learn what physical skills your child develops at every age and stage.

 In our Day Early Learning classrooms, you’ll see teachers and babies participating in lots of floor-time activities — engaging babies during tummy time and encouraging them to roll over, sit up, clap, crawl, stand and walk.
 Below are a few examples of how we boost your baby’s physical growth in our classrooms.